 Eddie reluctantly came to live in Stillwater, OK, with Edith in 2017 to be closer to their family in their “Golden Years.”
 We are ever grateful for the family holidays, birthdays, and Boy Scout events we all got to share these last four years.
 We managed to keep him safe during the pandemic too.

 He is survived by: his wife of almost 56 years Edith Escalante and his daughter Edwina Kersten; his son-in-law Ted Kersten who was so supportive and caring, helping wherever he could during Ed’s illness- as much as any son would; His pride and joy was his grandson Matthew Edward W. Kersten.

 He is also survived by his sister, Irene Leyva; his sister-in-law Frances Escalante-Fox, whom he loved and would help move whenever she called on him over the decades.
 Those other very special family members to Ed were his “cuñado” Alex Escalante, special brother’s-in-law Art Escalante and Butch Escalante, Ted’s mom, Betty Kersten, friends Dinki Allen and Elmer Belmont, and all his nieces and nephews who have kept in touch over the years.

-A small memorial service will be scheduled at a later date.
+Due to Covid, we will be having a small private memorial service.
 Special thanks to Dinki for helping Ed to have his first Zoom meeting.
 He loved it.
 Edith and Edwina would like to thank those family and friends who sent best wishes, calls, messages, and flowers to Ed before the end.